cmc-aau/hpc-docs/docs/slurm.md

 ...
 ```

+???+ Important
       When using `salloc` it's important to keep in mind that the allocated ressources remain reserved only for you until you `exit` the shell session.
 So don't leave it hanging for too long if you know you are not going to use it actively, otherwise other users might have needed the ressources.

 ### `sbatch` example
 The `sbatch` is in many cases the best way to use SLURM.
 It's different in the way that the ressources are requested.
 It's done by `#SBATCH` comment-style lines in a shell script, and the script is then submitted to SLURM using an `sbatch script.sh` command.
 This is ideal for submitting large jobs that will run for many hours or days, but of course also for testing/development work.
 A full-scale example SLURM batch script could look like this: